Encryption: Data-in-transit

 Redox acts as a TCP server, meaning we constantly listen and await a TCP client to initiate a request.
 Any port designated to accept MLLP traffic is within the range of 9960 to 11794.
 We support multiple active integrations on a given port.

-We expect the TCP client to open and close ports as needed, but in some cases, Redox may close the integration due to:
+We expect the TCP client to open and close ports as needed, but in some cases, Redox might close the integration due to:

 • internal Redox failure